Healthdirect Free Australian health advice you can count on.

 Heatstroke is a medical emergency.
 If someone has heatstroke, call triple zero (000) and ask for an ambulance.

-While you are waiting for the ambulance, try to cool them down in any way you can.
+While you wait for the ambulance, try to cool the person down in any way you can:

 • Give them sips of cool fluid if they are conscious.

-• Lay them in a cool shady place.
+• Lay them in a cool room or a shady place, and stay with them.

 • Sponge or spray them with cool water or cover them with wet towels or clothing and fan their damp skin.

-• Put them in cool water or a cool shower.
+• Place them in cool water or a cool shower if they are conscious.

 • Place cold packs on their cheeks, palms and soles.